jeresig/lamppost-player/README.md

 ### Text Input

 A text input to be displayed inside a choice.
-Can be configured by using a special `!widget:text-input` syntax in your Ink story.
+Can be configured by using a special `!widget:text-input` syntax in a choice in your Ink story.

 The text input widget has the following props: